keithcrosslin/stream-zendesk-lead-desc/README.md

 ## 4 - Miscellaneous Backend Endpoints

-The `backend` includes two additional endpoints that are included as helpers, to 1) lookup the Lead ID in Zendesk and, 2) to show the updated Lead Description without having to refresh the Lead Description screen in Zendesk.
+The `backend` includes two additional endpoints that are included as helpers, to 1) lookup the Lead ID in Zendesk and 2) show the updated Lead Description without having to refresh the Lead Description screen in Zendesk.

 Once you have manually created a Lead in Zendesk, you can navigate to this backend endpoint, http://localhost:7000/getLeads, to look up the Zendesk `LeadId`, which is not exposed in the Zendesk UI.
 The code for this endpoint follows: